 Templates (MS Word and LaTex)

-The PDF documents that need to be submitted should be generated from the MS Word or LaTex templates below:for New Proposals:
+The PDF documents that need to be submitted should be generated from the MS Word or LaTex templates below.For New Proposals AND Progress Reports:

 For information regarding individual meetings, please visit the call for submissions webpage.